hazelcast/hazelcast/docs/design/sql/16-nested-fields-access.md

   `GenericRecord` is returned.
 They are only supported in java client, other clients will fail (TODO confirm)

-- they can be used for dynamic arguments
+- they can be used for dynamic arguments from the Java client

 - they can be assigned (`UPDATE t SET objectField1=objectField2`)